DigitalWriting/dig6836/syllabus.md

 - **Weekly Readings and Lecture.** The full schedule of required readings is listed in the syllabus.
 Additional recommended readings will be provided in each module.
 Weekly lectures for this course will be pre-recorded and available online.
 - **In-Person Activities.** This course follows the flipped classroom approach: lectures are online, and each week's in-person meeting will involve a combination of hands-on design and coding exercises, lab collaboration time, and discussions focused on understanding and applying concepts from the readings.
-- **Coding Exercises.** A weekly online assignment to build your skills in programming, debugging, and applying code solutions to research and design problems.
+- **Coding Projects and Weekly Assignments.** Weekly online assignments and more complex, multi-week projects to build your skills in programming, debugging, and applying code solutions to research and design problems.
+- **Final Project.** A semester-length assignment, including a proposal, which will allow you to develop a more comprehensive project in Python related to an area of research interest.

 ---